 And one final big no-no to remember when choosing a reliable builder...

-If anyone knocks on your door and claims to have spotted structural defects on such as your roof or guttering that may need repairing - just never take their word for it.
+If anyone knocks on your door and claims to have spotted structural defects on your property, such as your roof, driveway or guttering that may need repairing - just never take their word for it.
 Always seek professional advice from a reliable builder before giving any work the go-ahead.

 Once you've found your builder